fboundy/pv_opt/README.md

 <h3>5.
 Install the Integration to Control Your Inverter</h3>

-At present this app only works directly with Solis hybrid inverters using either the Solax Modbus integration (https://github.com/wills106/homeassistant-solax-modbus) or the HA Core Modbus as described here: https://github.com/fboundy/ha_solis_modbus.
+At present this app only works directly with Solis hybrid inverters using either the Solax Modbus integration (https://github.com/wills106/homeassistant-solax-modbus), the HA Core Modbus as described here: https://github.com/fboundy/ha_solis_modbus, or combining the [Solis-Senor](https://github.com/hultenvp/solis-sensor) and [Solis-Control](https://github.com/hultenvp/solis_control) integrations.

 Support for the Solarman integration (https://github.com/StephanJoubert/home_assistant_solarman) is in test.
 At the moment writing to the inverter is disabled pending further testing by Solarman users.

 <h4>Solax Modbus:</h4>